The main functions of nmrshiftdb2 (search, predict, submit, review) can be accessed via the tabs on top of the main page.

 Reviews can only be done by registered reviewers.
 If you are one, you get notification by email about reviews assigned to you.
 In this email you find a direct link to the review page.
 You may also enter the id given in the email in the text field on the review page.

 In every case you get a graphical representation of the molecule and the spectrum.
 You will also find the signals assigned to an atom and the predicted signals and range, as during a submit.
 Decide if the data seems correct and click one of buttons at the bottom of the page.
 "Accept" means that data will be available for searches from now, "Reject" means spectra will be deleted from the databse, "Edit and accept" gives you the chance to change things before data becomes available, with "Abort" nothing happens and with "Send" you can send an email to the reviewer.
 With the "Ask the contributor to edit the contribution ?"-checkbox you can decide if the user should be asked to change something in the data.
 Nothing happens to the data, so you will need to review them later (you will be notified if the submitter has edited the data).
+If you see a "Return to editor" button, it means all reviews are assigend manually by an editor and you can decline to review this entry.
 After a review it may take up to an hour till data actually become available for spectrum and structure searches (other searches work immediatelly).

 Via the "Personal Page" link on top of the page, you can go to a list of all reviews assigned to you and not yet done.
 Here you can choose an unreviewed spectrum and go directly to the review page.